marcelpetersen/mobil/_drafts/Three-key-things-to-get-right-before-scaling-your-fleet.md

 tags: []
 author: _people/David-scheltema.md
 cta_heading: Find Out More About Wunder Fleet
-cta_text: Tthe Wunder Fleet platform has everything you need to get your vehicle sharing company off the ground.
+cta_text: The Wunder Fleet platform has everything you need to get your vehicle sharing company off the ground.
 cta_link: pages/wunder-fleet.md
 title: 'Three Key Things to Get Right Before Scaling Your Fleet '